ashishssoni/dynamic-socket-reports/README.md

 #### 2. Import Data into MongoDB

-Access the MongoDB container’s shell:
+Access the MongoDB container’s shell with MongoDB container ID from `docker ps` :
 ```bash
 docker exec -it <container-id> bash
 ```